Lower fuel and operation costs

 “You can change the engine speed, which also will change the speed of the crane,” Hammer says.
 “It’s very smooth.
 I like it because you got all the differing speeds you can use, but when you lift heavier stuff, you want to keep it as slow as possible.”

 Butler workers power Miller Maxstar® welders off the 6,000-watt generator.
-These lightweight welders provide superior arc characteristics and are portable enough for Butler to move among the company’s trucks and field jobs.
+These lightweight welders provide superior arc characteristics and are portable enough to move among the company’s trucks and field jobs.

 Reduced maintenance and extended chassis life